 (10) SOFTWARE.—The term “software” means a computer program and associated data that may be dynamically written or modified.

 SEC.
-3. Contractor responsibilities with respect to Internet-connected device cybersecurity.
+4. Contractor responsibilities with respect to COVERED device cybersecurity.

-(a) Clauses required in Internet-Connected devices.—
+(a) STANDARD SECURITY Clause required in COVERED devices.—

-(1) IN GENERAL.—Not later than 180 days after the date of the enactment of this Act, the Director, in consultation with the Secretary of Defense, the Administrator of General Services, the Secretary of Commerce, the Secretary of Homeland Security, and any other intelligence or national security agency that the Director determines to be necessary, shall issue guidelines for each executive agency to require the following clauses in any contract, except as provided in paragraph (2), for the acquisition of Internet-connected devices:
+(1) IN GENERAL.—Not later than 180 days after the date of the enactment of this Act, the Director, in consultation with the Secretary of Defense, the Administrator of General Services, the Secretary of Commerce, the Secretary of Homeland Security, and any other intelligence or national security agency that the Director determines to be necessary, shall issue guidelines for each executive agency to require the inclusion of a standard security clause in any contract, except as provided in paragraph (2), for the acquisition of covered devices:

-(A) VERIFICATION REQUIRED.—

-(i) IN GENERAL.—A clause that requires the contractor providing the Internet-connected device to provide written certification that the device—

-(I) except as provided under clause (ii), does not contain, at the time of submitting the proposal, any hardware, software, or firmware component with any known security vulnerabilities or defects listed in—

-(aa) the National Vulnerability Database of NIST; and

-(bb) any additional database selected by the Director that tracks security vulnerabilities and defects, is credible, and is similar to the National Vulnerability Database;
+(2) CONTENT OF STANDARD SECURITY CLAUSE.— The standard security clause required under paragraph (1):

+(A) shall establish baseline security requirements that address aspects of device security including:

-(II) relies on software or firmware components capable of accepting properly authenticated and trusted updates from the vendor;
+(ii) ability of software or firmware components to accept properly authenticated and trusted updates from the vendor;

-(III) uses only non-deprecated industry-standard protocols and technologies for functions such as—

-(aa) communications, such as standard ports for network traffic;

-(bb) encryption; and

-(cc) interconnection with other devices or peripherals; and

-(IV) does not include any fixed or hard-coded credentials used for remote administration, the delivery of updates, or communication.
+(iv) identity and access management, including prohibiting the use of fixed or hard-coded credentials used for remote administration, the delivery of updates, or communication.

-(ii) LIMITED EXCEPTION FOR DISCLOSED VULNERABILITIES.—

-(I) APPLICATION FOR WAIVER.—At the time of submitting a proposal to an executive agency, a contractor may submit a written application for a waiver from the requirement under clause (i)(I) for the purpose of disclosing a known vulnerability to the executive agency.

-(II) CONTENTS.—An application submitted under subclause (I) shall—

-(aa) identify the specific known vulnerability;

-(bb) include any mitigation actions that may limit or eliminate the ability for an adversary to exploit the vulnerability; and

-(cc) include a justification for secure use of the device notwithstanding the persisting vulnerability.
+(v) participation in a Coordinated Vulnerability Disclosure program in accordance with section 3(e) of this Act

+(vi) such other aspects as the Director deems appropriate.

+(vii) The Director shall ensure that, to the maximum extent practicable, such baseline security requirements reflect and align with existing voluntary consensus standards.

+(B) shall require vendors to provide written attestation that the device meets such requirements as established under subsection (a).

+(C) shall, to the maximum extent practicable, ensure that the requirements established under subparagraph (a) are:

+(i) tailored to address the characteristics of different types of devices, including risk and intended function.

+(ii) based on technology-neutral, outcome-based security principles.

+(iii) developed through a transparent process that incorporates input from relevant stakeholders in industry and academia.

+(iv) aligned with internationally recognized technical standards.

+(v) updated regularly based on developments in technology and security methodologies.

+(D) may establish a process for a purchasing executive agency to waive the requirements under subsection (a) when a contractor submits a written application for a waiver, provided that:

+(i) such a process provides for waivers to be granted only in limited circumstances, including when a vendor demonstrates that a device meets a desired level of security through means other than those required under subparagraph (A) or when the purchasing executive agency reasonably believes that procurement of a covered device with limited data processing and software functionality would be unfeasible or economically impractical.

-(III) APPROVAL.—If the head of the purchasing executive agency approves the waiver, the head of the purchasing executive agency shall provide the contractor a written statement that the executive agency accepts such risks resulting from use of the device with the known vulnerability as represented by the contractor.
+(ii) such a process provides that, if the head of the purchasing executive agency approves a waiver, the head of the purchasing executive agency shall provide the contractor a written statement that the executive agency accepts risks resulting from use of the device.

-(B) NOTIFICATION REQUIRED.—A clause that requires the contractor providing the Internet-connected device software or firmware component to notify the purchasing agency of any known security vulnerabilities or defects subsequently disclosed to the vendor by a security researcher or of which the vendor otherwise becomes aware for the duration of the contract.

-(C) UPDATES.—A clause that requires such Internet-connected device software or firmware component to be updated or replaced, consistent with other provisions in the contract governing the term of support, in a manner that allows for any future security vulnerability or defect in any part of the software or firmware to be patched in order to fix or remove a vulnerability or defect in the software or firmware component in a properly authenticated and secure manner.
+(E) shall identify responsibilities for ensuring that a covered device software or firmware component is updated or replaced, consistent with other provisions in the contract governing the term of support, in a manner that allows for any future security vulnerability or defect in any part of the software or firmware to be patched, based on risk, in order to fix or remove a vulnerability or defect in the software or firmware component in a properly authenticated and secure manner.